DataBrewery/cubes/doc/introduction.rst

 Server
 ------

-Cubes comes with built-in WSGI HTTP OLAP server called *Slicer* and provides json API for most of the cubes framework functionality.
+Cubes comes with built-in WSGI HTTP OLAP server called :doc:`Slicer` and provides json API for most of the cubes framework functionality.
 The server is based on the Werkzeug WSGI framework.

-More information about the Slicer server can be found in the chapter :doc:`server`.
-See also rogramming reference of the :mod:`server` module.
+More information about the Slicer server requests can be found in the chapter :doc:`server`.
+See also programming reference of the :mod:`server` module.